-Kleinmond WWTW: The 2013 Green Drop score for the WWTW was 77.61% and the wastewater risk rating decreased from 47.1% in 2013 to 41.2% in 2014.
-The 2021 Green Drop Assessment results are not yet available.
+Kleinmond WWTW: The 2021 Green Drop score for the WWTW was 88% and the wastewater risk rating stayed roughly the same at 47.0% in 2013 and 47.1% in 2021.
 It can be noted from Tables C.3.23 and C.3.24 that both the current hydraulic and organic design capacities are inadequate to meet the current demands.
 The upgrade of the plant is included in the draft Capex budget for 2022/23 and 2023/24 and environmental authorisation for the project is being awaited.
 The recommendations from the detail WWTW Process Audit (June 2021) were as follows.